mr-rycho/embian/README.md

 The `CrawlAndCommand` first instantiates item strategies chosen by the user and runs `EmbyCrawler` with them.
 The `EmbyCrawler` produces list of item operations that are executed by `CrawlAndCommand`.

+Unfortunately Embian gives no extensibility besides downloading sources and modifying.